Southern Cross railway station: 2000s: Redevelopment

 Southern Cross was redeveloped by the Civic Nexus consortium, following an innovative design by Grimshaw Architects and Jackson Architecture which features an undulating roof.
 Construction began in October 2002 and was completed in late 2006, with the majority of the transport facilities finished in time for the 2006 Commonwealth Games.
 The central features of the design include a wave-shaped roof, a new entrance and concourse on Collins Street, a new coach interchange, a new food court, a bar/restaurant, separate retail outlets inside the station and a separate shopping complex between Bourke and La Trobe streets.

 This new shopping complex originally comprised a Direct Factory Outlet centre, a Virgin Megastore, along with food courts.
 This opened on 30 November 2006, although not all tenancies were occupied, and stage 2 was opened in March 2007.
 In 2009 the DFO relocated to a new site at South Wharf, the shopping centre being refitted by owner Austexx and rebranded simply as "Spencer Street fashion station".
 In 2013 the shopping complex was rebranded as "Spencer Outlet Centre".

 In addition to the physical modifications, the station was renamed from Spencer Street to Southern Cross on 13 December 2005.
+The name change had been first announced by the state government in 2001, with then-premier Steve Bracks saying the name stood for multiculturalism, federation, democracy and freedom.

 By July 2004, the project had fallen behind schedule and over budget by $200 million.
 This was covered extensively in the media.
 As a result of over-runs and design issues, some elements of the original design, including an additional proposed footbridge connecting Lonsdale Street with Docklands Stadium, were scrapped.

 Complaints about access to platforms, empty trains occupying space during the day and lack of government support were raised by Leighton Contractors, the construction firm overseeing the project.
 This led to concerns that the station might not be ready in time for the Commonwealth Games, and the government arranged with the railway operators to provide more access to the work site.